tridentity/800-63A-ImplGuide/7_IAL2_Example_Walk-Through.md

 ## Evidence Selection

-The CSP e-mails applicants to inform them that enrollment can be done remotely using its secure mobile application through which the service or solution is delivered.
+The agency e-mails applicants to inform them that enrollment can be done remotely using its secure mobile application through which the service or solution is delivered.

 The landing page of the application instructs the applicant to login or sign-up using email.
 A new applicant is instructed to provide either: